efrecon/dew/README.md

 containers will have your shell code, your configuration, but all binaries and dependencies will remain in the container and disappear automatically once done.

-For the technically enclined, `dew` is a shortcut to the command below.
+For the technically inclined, `dew` is a shortcut to the command below.
 Actually, the [implementation](#implementation) is a bit more complex, but in the same spirit: